Source code for colour.models.rgb.transfer_functions.panalog

 ================

-Defines the *Panalog* encoding:
+Define the *Panalog* encoding.

 - :func:`colour.models.log_encoding_Panalog`